-What is IELTS?IELTS stands for International English Language Testing System, is designed to assess the English language proficiency of non-native English speakers who need to study or work where English is the language of communication.
+What is IELTS?IELTS stands for International English Language Testing System, is designed to assess the English language proficiency of non-native English speakers who need to study, to get scholarships in europe, America, Australia, or Work where English is the language of communication.
 The IELTS test was introduced in the year 1989 and the IELTS test is available in two formats; Academic Module and General Training Module.

 Academic Module:Academic Module is suitable for the students seeking entry to a university or institution of higher education offering degree and diploma courses.